rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 HVAC Has Ducts:

 `has_ducts` (bool): Indicator for whether the unit has ducts.
-Note that technically this is a deterministic feature of Duct Location, but since Duct Location was not present in 2022.1, we keep this slightly redudant feature just in case.
+Note that technically this is a deterministic feature of Duct Location, but since Duct Location was not present in 2022.1, we keep this slightly redundant feature just in case.

 HVAC Heating Efficiency: